-Problem: These settings may be accessed from the Control Panel dialog box.
+Not OIT Style: These settings may be accessed from the Control Panel dialog.

-Solution: These settings can be accessed from the Control Panel dialog box.
+OIT Style: These settings can be accessed from the Control Panel dialog.

 Exception: Use "may" only when granting permission to do something.

 10.13.2 That

 Do not omit the word "that" traditionally found in the beginning of a conditional phrase or after "ensure."
 Removing "that" makes the sentence more difficult for nonnative English speakers.